apache/tvm/apps/cpp_rtvm/README.md

 # RPC Setup

-for Android devices require cross compilation of tvm_rpc (also libtvm_runtime.so which is a dependency) for remote device.
+For Android devices we require cross compilation of tvm_rpc (also libtvm_runtime.so which is a dependency) for remote device.
-RPC setup involved running tracker on host device and running tvm_rpc on target device.
+RPC setup involves running tracker on host device and running tvm_rpc on target device.

 ### Tracker

-below command runs the tracker on host over port ```9100```
+Below command runs the tracker on host over port ```9100```

 ```bash
 python3 -m tvm.exec.rpc_tracker --host 127.0.0.1 --port 9100"